 We shall look at different commands and tools that can help you to monitor your swap space usage in your Linux systems as follows:

-This command helps you to specify the devices on which paging and swapping will be done and we shall look at few important options.
+The swapon command helps you to specify the devices on which paging and swapping will be done and we shall look at a few important options.

-To view all devices marked as swap in the /etc/fstab file you can use the
+To view all devices marked as a swap in the /etc/fstab file you can use the

 --all option.
 Though devices that are already working as swap space are skipped.